⌂

 so i guess that’s what it means for me to be exraeli.

-how to sit with what happened to my people on october 7th, how to sit with the fact that all my friends and family, who encapsulated the first 12 years of my life, were all going through so much grief and fear, had lost so many people in a single day.
+how to sit with what happened to my people on october 7th, how to sit with the fact that all my friends and family back home, who encapsulated the first 12 years of my life, were experiencing so much fear and grief, had lost so many people in a single day.

-how to sit with the genocide in gaza that followed, nor the killings in the west bank. how to sit with the fact that i knew that this didn’t begin on october 7th, that for palestinians, it’s been like this for 75 years. i'd known of their pain my whole life.
+how to sit with the genocide in gaza that followed, nor the killings in the west bank. how to sit with the knowledge and fact that that this did not begin on october 7th, that for palestinians, it’s been like this for 75 years.

 what does it mean to me ,